Your kart is emptyKeep shopping

 GÉRARD DUBOIS explores modern issues through his picturesque and nostalgic style, creating images that appeal to and challenge us at the same time.
 His illustrations have appeared in a variety of publications including The New York Times, The Wall Street Journal, Time Magazine, GQ, Rolling Stone, The New Yorker, Le Monde, The Guardian, L’Actualité and La Presse.
 Gérard has received some of the most prestigious awards in North America, including three gold medals from the Society of Illustrators; and is a three-time finalist for the Governor General’s Literary Award (Henri au jardin d’enfants, 2009; Le piano muet, 2003; Riquet à la Houppe, 2000).
 His work can be found in the private collections of Rolling Stone Magazine, the writer Stephen King, and the director Guillermo Del Toro, among others.
 Visit his website for more!

 MANON GAUTHIER is a self-taught illustrator who began her career as a graphic designer.
 In 2006 she decided to devote herself to children’s book illustration.
 Since that time Manon has illustrated a dozen books for publication in Quebec and Europe.
-She has been nominated for the Governor General’s Literary Award three times, in the category “Children’s Literature – Illustration”, for: Ma maman du photomaton (2007), Triste Sort ou l’hurluberlu de Morneville (2010) and Giroflée Pois-Cassé (2012).
-In January 2014, four of her illustrations from her book Mon parc were selected to be part of the prestigious exhibition Mostra degli illustratori, at the Bologna Children’s Book Fair in Italy.
+She has been nominated for the Governor General’s Literary Award three times, in the category “Children’s Literature – Illustration”, for: Ma maman du photomaton (2007), Triste Sort ou l’hurluberlu de Morneville (2010), Giroflée Pois-Cassé (2012), and Grand-mère, elle et moi (2014).
+In January 2014, four of her illustrations from her book Mon parc were selected to be part of the prestigious exhibition Mostra degli illustratori, at the Bologna Children's Book Fair in Italy.
 Manon works in a variety of mediums including colored pencil, gouache, and collage.
 Visit her website for more information!

 GENEVIÈVE GODBOUT has worked as an illustrator since her return to Quebec in 2013.
 Prior to this she lived and worked for many years in London as an artist for The Walt Disney Company.
 Her vintage-inspired illustrations are imbued with a nostalgia for childhood, and are created in traditional mediums such as pastels and colored pencils.
 She has illustrated many children’s books including Joseph Fipps (La Pastèque in French, Enchanted Lion Books in English) and Mauvais Poil (Comme des Géants).
 Visit her website to learn more!